The Eliza Effect is an indie band from Louisville, Kentucky.

 FAQ

-I also have other projects I am working on.
+I also have other projects I am working on, and I'm always looking for folks to collaborate with.

 The Eliza Effect is the human tendency to unconsciously attribute human-like intelligence, empathy, and understanding to a computer program or other non-human entity.
 This phenomenon occurs even when users are aware they are interacting with a machine.